 Last week, Dr. Beth McCoy asked our class to share our first impressions of the course in small groups.
 I said that initially, I was just astounded that Steve Prince was coming to Geneseo at all, because I didn’t think that an up-and-comer artist would have the time to come to our school or the interest in teaching us.
 I suppose I wondered what our school, one that doesn’t even specialize in art, had to offer someone as talented as Steve Prince.
 I was very pleasantly surprised when I met Steve!
 I didn’t expect him to be so down-to-earth.
 He was so passionate about his art and involving all of us students in the process.
-I was really nervous about contributing to the Urban Garden, but the way Steve talked about the project to all of the students, he made us feel like no contribution to the project would be a “mistake” (there is no such thing), and his general attitude gave me and my peers the confidence to join in on the project!
+I was really nervous about contributing to the Urban Garden, but the way Steve talked about the project to all of the students, he made us feel like no contribution to the project would be a “mistake” (in his words, “there is no such thing”), and his general attitude gave me and my peers the confidence to join in on the project!
 Continue reading “ThinkING Aloud”

 It is a few months ago, and I am at a frat party watching a rather riveting game of beer pong (just kidding – they’re all the same), when I am pulled into a conversation with a friend of a friend.
 He introduces himself and I do the same.
 Then comes the obvious, “What’s your major?”

 “English,” I relay, bracing myself for what is sure to come next.

 “Oh.”
 The guy looks unimpressed.
 “Hard,” he says, sarcastically widening his eyes for emphasis.

 “But…you– you don’t…that’s kind of unfair,” I stumble over my words because I never have a great response to such bold condescension.